venkata-pavani/Secure-and-Private-AI/README.md

 1. **OPTIMIZERS**  --> from torch import **optim** --> optim.SGD() / optim.Adam() etc.,
 2. **optimizer.zero_grad()** --> cleans all gradients

-### Steps to implement loss,backward/fwd pass,autograd etc.,
+### Steps to implement loss,backward/fwd pass,autograd etc in a Program

 1. Craeye Model, Intilatize criterion using Loss and optimizer
 2. Run a forloop with epochs in which you flatten your images